 Iridium cathodes now available:

 Fabrication of cathodes from iridium presents some unique challenges and that is why iridium cathodes are not found in the usual places where sputter coater cathodes are purchased.
-However there have been some reports of benefits (smaller grain size) when sputtering with iridium instead of gold.
-If you want a cathode in iridium and you don't see your size listed here, let us know your requirements and we will offer pricing.
+However, there have been some reports of benefits (smaller grain size) when sputtering with iridium instead of gold.
+If you want a cathode in iridium and you don't see your size listed here, let us know your requirements and we will offer to price.